Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 It isn't uncommon to ask questions in the negative, especially if they are yes or no questions.

-Consider these situation with persons Alex & Barnabás, depending on the situation, Barnabás could respond with the following:
+Consider these situations, Barnabás could respond with the following:

 * Alex: Nem láttad a nyelvtan könyvet? - (Have you (not) seen the grammar book?)
   * Barnabás: Sajnos nem, nincs itt. - (No unfortunately, it isn't here.)